Counterfeit consumer good: Cosmetics

 U.S. Customs and Border Protection suggest that the cosmetic industry is losing about $75 million annually based on the amount of imitation products that are smuggled into the U.S. each year.
 In addition to the lost revenue, cosmetics brands are damaged when consumers experience unhealthy side effects, such as eye infections or allergic reactions, from counterfeit products.

 Customs agents seized more than 2,000 shipments of counterfeit beauty products in 2016, and noted that fake personal care items were more common than counterfeit handbags.
 One of the biggest threats to beauty consumers is the risk that they are buying counterfeit products on familiar 3rd party retail platforms like Amazon.

 Cigarettes

 Illicit cigarettes are an example of the multi-pronged threat of counterfeiting, providing hundreds of millions of dollars per year to terrorist groups.

 The harm arising from this amalgam of contaminants sits on top of any baseline hazard ascribed to commercial tobacco products.
 With the sales of illicit cigarettes in Turkey, for example, exceeding 16.2 billion cigarettes per year, Turkish Prime Minister Erdogan labeled counterfeit tobacco as "more dangerous than terrorism".

+In addition to traditional illicit cigarettes, counterfeit and illicit electronic cigarettes (vapes) have become a notable concern in the United States, with many products originating from China.
+U.S. Rep. Brad Knott has stated that the Chinese Communist Party has carried out an elaborate effort to skirt trade barriers and flood the U.S. market with dangerous counterfeit vape products.
+The Vapor Technology Association (VTA), the primary American trade association representing e-cigarette manufacturers and vendors, has been criticized over alleged networks tied to China and for member companies introducing counterfeit vaping products into the U.S. market.
+Tony Abboud, executive director of the VTA, serves on the Electronic Cigarette Industry Committee of the China Electronics Chamber of Commerce (ECCC) and the association has a close relationship with this entity of the Chinese Communist Party.
+The VTA and ECCC formed the Global Vape Alliance, which also included the UK Vaping Industry Association and the Independent European Vape Alliance.

+In July 2025 the VTA ran an advertising campaign stating its opposition to illegally imported Chinese vapes, yet the association and its leaders have been reported to have financial ties to manufacturers of those products.
+One example of such a product is the Geek Bar, manufactured by Geek Vape, which sold nearly $600 million worth of products in U.S. stores in 2024.
+Chinese vape manufacturers have increasingly used synthetic nicotine analogs such as 6-methyl nicotine (marketed under names like Nixodine and Metatine) to bypass FDA regulations and pre-market review requirements for nicotine products, with some products labeled as nicotine-free even though they contain the analog.